 After months of planning your wedding, the sweat, the tears, and the oh-so-hard-work has now come and gone.
-The hours you put into every detail of every decoration, invitation, and beautification of your big day is now just more hours you’re spend trying to decide what to do with it all.
+The hours you put into every detail of every decoration, invitation, and beautification of your big day is now just more hours you’re spending trying to decide what to do with it all.
 Well, we’ve got a simple solution for you: recycle it!
 Whether it be something you want to keep forever or something you’d like to give away, most of your wedding items can be recycled in one way or another.
 Here’s some ways we’ve found to recycle your wedding items, and even some ways to get recycled items to include in your big day!

 Give: There are so many ways to recycle your wedding flowers that we couldn’t choose just one to talk about.
 If you’d like a keepsake, flowers can be a great option!
 Taking your bouquet apart and conserving the petals on paper and into a picture frame gives you a lasting memory to keep forever as well as a beautiful piece of art to hang in your home.
 If your flowers are fake, feel free to keep them for a while as decorations in your home, maybe as a centerpiece on your dining room table.
 If you want to give your flowers away, the fastest option would be to tell your guests to grab some for their homes, which they would probably be more than happy to do!
 Other options for giving them away would be to work with your florist who most likely has some ideas of where they can be donated and put to good use.